 The Bank's capital adequacy was largely unaffected by the new regulations, which impose tighter restrictions on the quality and type of capital that qualifies as Tier 1 capital.
 The Bank's capital still consists almost entirely of Tier 1 capital.
 The new regulations also increase the required minimum regulatory capital.
-The Bank's internal capital targets remains well in excess of the new minimum requirements.
+The Bank's internal capital targets remain well in excess of the new minimum requirements.

-The other most significant changes introduced by Basel III are the Liquidity Coverage Ratio ("LCR") and the Net Stable Funding Ratio ("NSFR").
-The banking industry in South Africa will find it difficult to fully meet the new liquidity ratios ("LCR" and the "NSFR") as a result of the structural characteristics and constraints with regards to qualifying liquid assets in South African.
+The other most significant changes introduced by Basel III are the liquidity coverage ratio ("LCR") and the net stable funding ratio ("NSFR").
+The banking industry in South Africa will find it difficult to fully meet the new liquidity ratios (LCR and the NSFR) as a result of the structural characteristics and constraints with regard to qualifying liquid assets in South Africa.

-The SARB made committed liquidity facilities available to banks with insufficient High Quality Liquid Assets ("HQLA") due to the fact that South Africa has virtually no Level II HQLA.
-This will enable banks to meet the LCR requirement by 2015.
-The cost for this facility ranges from 15 to 30 basis points if not utilised.
-Utilisation of this facility will be limited to 30 days at a cost of SARB's repo rate plus 100 basis points for the utilisation period.
+The SARB made committed liquidity facilities available to banks with insufficient high quality liquid assets ("HQLA") due to the fact that South Africa has virtually no Level II HQLA.
+This will enable banks to meet the phased-in LCR requirement by 2015.
+The cost for this facility ranges from 15 to 30 basis points (weighted average) if not utilised.
+Utilisation of this facility will be 31 calendar days at a cost of SARB's repo rate plus 100 basis points.